 What do you do when a cheetah – an endangered species – kills a millionaire dog and eats it?
 If other animals deserve the same treatment as humans, then naturally they should be subject to the same laws (or even some subset of laws).
 One could make the argument that animals “don’t know any better”, but this defends their animal instincts – the very thing we deny when we arrest someone for defending themselves by killing other people.
 If animals can defend themselves and eat and kill, why then am I not entitled to do the same as an animal?
 Why is it that human choices are somehow treated differently than instincts?
 Why is that rape is considered a crime and not animal bestiality?
 Sure, humans can complain, but isn’t the act part of human instinct?
 I wonder if there aren’t animals who detest their mates.
 I’ve seen the Nature channel and seen one female smack a male.
 Seems like an obvious rejection in my book, lol, albeit it is arguable.

 Suppose humanity did perform self-annihilation.
 Would this be better or worse for other animals?
-The objective perspective says it would be meaningless, and the subjective perspective would be reduced to that of the animals, who don’t have any means of measuring global human population and consequently probably don’t care.
+The objective perspective says it would be meaningless, and the subjective perspective would be reduced to that of the animals, who don’t have any means of measuring global human population and don’t care.

 Robots complicate the issue.
 If humans are without souls and animals are without souls and the Naturalist perspective is true, and we all came into being, having originated from a single species, then computers are no different than human beings, and one day, the general populace, who is unaware of the intricate complexities behind the technology, may support the idea of giving even robots “rights” of some kind.
 This could start with very complex devices like Watson and be extended to all sorts of talking devices and cars and down to vacuum cleaners, toasters, and anything that moves around or makes a noise or uses a microchip.